CamAndPineapple/Meteorite-Landings/README.md

 ## Purpose of this Application:

-To visually display the size and location of every meteorite that has contacted earth.
+To visually display the size and location of every known meteorite landing on earth.

 Of course it won't be *every* meteorite, but all of those which the data provides.